g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 export default PullToRefresh;
 ```
 This component `return` statement outlines how the UI is arranged.
 The component itself is surrounded by a container `div`, which has a relative position and hidden overflow that has the gray background style (`bg-gray-100`).
 One absolute positioned `div` that is at the top contains an indication for pulling downwards.
 The message varies according to whether its pulling state is true or false; if true it should display "Release to refresh" while if false it should display "Pull down to refresh".
 A new additional padding-top (`pt-16`) `div` renders the main content passed as `children` underneath the pull-down message.
-Tailwind CSS classes help in making sure that these elements have a clean look and are also responsive enough.
+Tailwind CSS classes help to ensure that these elements have a clean look and are also responsive enough.

 To detect pull-down gestures, one needs to add a listener for touch events and mouse events.
 It then becomes an issue of tracking either touch or mouse movements and changing the current status as appropriate.